ARCCSS-extremes/climpact/README.md

 ##  What is Climpact?

 Climpact is an R package that calculates [indices of daily climate extremes](https://climpact-sci.org/indices/).
-It can read data for a single site (e.g. a weather station) in the form of a text file or gridded data (e.g. from a climate model) in the form of netCDF files.
+It can read data for a single site (e.g. a weather station) in the form of a text file, or for gridded data (e.g. from a climate model) in the form of netCDF files.
 This software directly builds off the R packages climdex.pcic and climdex.pcic.ncdf, developed by the Pacific Climate Impacts Consortium ([PCIC](https://www.pacificclimate.org/)).

 *If you want to calculate these indices from text files then you **DO NOT** need to install this software, instead go to the [Climpact website](https://climpact-sci.org/get-started/) to calculate these indices online.*

 ##  Where can I get Climpact?

 When calculating the indices for station data Climpact can be accessed [online](https://climpact-sci.org/get-started/).
-Climpact is also available for download at [this github site](https://github.com/ARCCSS-extremes/climpact) for users who also wish to calculate the indices on gridded data.
+Climpact is also available for download at [this github site](https://github.com/ARCCSS-extremes/climpact) for users who wish to calculate the indices on gridded data or who wish to process station text files locally.
 The software runs on Windows, Linux and MacOS, though only on Linux and MacOS for gridded calculations.

+## Documentation

+See the [Climpact user guide](https://github.com/ARCCSS-extremes/climpact/blob/master/www/user_guide/Climpact_user_guide.md) for detailed instructions on using Climpact.

 ## How do I install Climpact?